Mylaana/AresExpedition/README.md

 Escape keyboard not exiting card builder selection
 Card draw on production can be rerolled by refreshing

-## Refactoring :
-Websocket: remove the global channel and switch to multiple sendings on private ones
-text with image component: refactoring
-test needs: empty components from the app logic and transfer it into services/classes
-global: removing obvious comments
-project-card-info-service (and some other?): switch to static
-TriggerState: switch out trigger id checks from model to a service
-Optimize data volume exchanged
-Refactor playable cards component should be storing clientstate and not repeatedly check for state

 ## Must have for v1 :
 ### Cards
 Prerequisites for playing project cards feature